 And, when you are a bit tired of walking everywhere, you will be happy to know that Copenhagen is one of the most bicycle-friendly cities in the entire world and at most times, there are more bikes on the road than motor vehicles.

-Your cheapest option for getting from the airport to the centre is via the train.
-This is convenient and can take you directly to many different locations within central Copenhagen.
 A one-way ticket from the airport to the city centre is around €5.
-You could also opt to take a taxi, but keep in mind that this will cost around €40 and is certainly not a budget option.
+You could also opt to take a taxi, but keep in mind that this will cost around €40 and is the most expensive option.

 In general, if you want to save money while in Copenhagen, one of the best ways to do that is by cutting your transportation budget.
 Because you can reach most everything on foot in this pedestrian-friendly city, then the only transport you would need to account for is the cost of getting to and from the airport.